-Aaron Ray: Murderer jailed for life over student Grindr row
+Murderer Aaron Ray jailed for life over student Grindr row

 He had been given a 12-week jail sentence, suspended for 12 months, plus a 15-year ban on keeping animals.

-Ray had told the court he and Mr Brockbanks had met on dating app Grindr in 2022 and the argument started because he had thought they were "exclusive".
+Ray, a former student who quit university because he did not like online learning during the pandemic, told the court during his trial he and Mr Brockbanks had met online about three months earlier, and the argument started because he had thought they were "exclusive".

 CCTV footage showed them visiting a number of bars in the city, before returning to the third-year student's flat at about 03:45 BST on 24 September.